Engineering

-This is the writeup on how it works and why it's built the way it is.
-For stats, the demo video, and install instructions, see the project page →
+This is the writeup on how it works and why it's built this way.
+For stats, the demo, and install instructions, see the project page →

 The specific task that pushed me to build this was downloading the full Linear A inscription corpus from sigla.phis.me.
 847 inscriptions, each with photographs, sign annotations, and transliterations.
 No public API.
-Data scattered across hundreds of individual pages with JavaScript-rendered pagination.
-I tried three different frameworks.
-All of them died on page 2 when the pagination loaded dynamically.
-One of them saved 847 copies of the same 403 error page and reported 100% success.
+Data scattered across hundreds of pages with JavaScript-rendered pagination.
+I tried three frameworks.
+All of them died on page two.
+One saved 847 copies of the same 403 error page and reported 100% success.
 That's when I stopped looking for an existing solution.
-Blackreach is what I built instead.

 The ReAct loop